 - v.
-Hard disk 1 select disk type and set the size.
-VSI recommends setting up your VM with at least two disk images one for the system files, and another for the systemp.dmp (DOSD) and data files.
-VSI recommends a minimum of 15 GB for the system disk.
+Hard disk 1 select disk type and set the size (for the VSI recommendation, refer to Section 1.2.1, "Recommended Settings for Virtual Machines").
 Also, set the following parameters: - A. Controller location on the left side select the controller you wish to use: SATA or SCSI. - B. Controller location on the right side select the bus and LUN assignment for your disk (or accept the default value).

-Make sure not to use the same bus/LUN setting for any of your disks and/or CDROMs.
+If you are using a version of VMware ESXi earlier than 8, make sure not to use the same bus/LUN setting for any of your disks and/or CD-ROMs.
+ESXi 8 automatically sets different LUNs if they accidentally coincide.